Breakfast Cups on the Char-Broil Big Easy

 Hobo Hash

 I love a great hobo hash for dinner.
-You can pretty much just grab whatever’s in your fridge and pantry at the time and toss it into a skillet.
+You can pretty much just grab whatever’s in your fridge and pantry at the time.
+Then toss it into a skillet.
 Eggs, sausage, bacon, potatoes, cheese.
 Anything and everything.
 There aren’t really any rules about what you can put in a hash.
 Just as long as it’s all good.
 I grab whatever suits my fancy at the moment.
 Sometimes I want it spicy so I might grab peppers or hot cheese or even hot sauce.
 And sometime I don’t.

 Hobo Hash